End of Roman rule in Britain: 407–410

-410–
+410 and after

 410 is frequently named as the year in which "the Romans" or their "legions" left Britain, never to return, or for "the end of Roman Britain".
 However, twenty-first-century scholarship generally rejects the idea that Roman culture, civic administration, or military organisation ended abruptly in 410, rather seeing different kinds of decline in different regions and domains from the fourth century into the sixth.

 Interpretative variations

 There are various interpretations that characterise the events in a way that supports a particular thesis without taking issue with the basic chronology.

 The historian Theodor Mommsen (Britain, 1885) said that "It was not Britain that gave up Rome, but Rome that gave up Britain ...", arguing that Roman needs and priorities lay elsewhere.
 His position has retained scholarly support over the passage of time.

-Michael Jones (The End of Roman Britain, 1998) took the opposite view, saying that it was Britain that left Rome, arguing that numerous usurpers based in Britain combined with poor administration caused the Romano-Britons to revolt.
+Michael Jones (The End of Roman Britain, 1998) took the opposite view, claiming that it was Britain that left Rome, arguing that numerous usurpers based in Britain combined with poor administration caused the Romano-Britons to revolt.
 Certain scholars such as J. B. Bury ("The Notitia Dignitatum" 1920) and German historian Ralf Scharf, disagreed entirely with the standard chronology.
 They argued that the evidence in fact supports later Roman involvement in Britain, post 410.